January 5, 2019

 Wheat Street was named for an important local crop at the time.

 Rice Street was named for South Carolina’s number one export crop in the eighteenth century.
 Indeed, the state was the leading producer of rice in North America for nearly two centuries.
-Most of Rice Street was converted to a railroad bed in the 1850s by the Charlotte, Columbia, & Augusta Railroad.
+Most of Rice Street was converted to a railroad bed in the 1860s by the Columbia, & Augusta Railroad.
 Only two blocks of Rice Street remain between Bull and Henderson Streets.

 Tobacco Street (now Catawba) was named for one of the top export crops from South Carolina in the second half of the eighteenth century.
 It was renamed in 1946 for the Catawba Indian Nation, who had received federal recognition just four years earlier and who remain the only federally recognized tribe of Native Americans in the state.